A Schwarzian on the Stretched Horizon

 To understand the appearance of the Schwarzian action, we will first need two ingredients, the dimensional reduction of the near-horizon region and the form of the near-horizon metric.
 Both are fairly standard: \begin{itemize} \item {\bf Near-horizon dimensional reduction}\\[1ex] It has been understood for some time that the near-horizon region of an extremal or nearly extremal black hole can be described by a two-dimensional dilaton gravity model \cite{KerrCFT}.
 While it is not quite as well known, the same is true for the near-horizon region of an arbitrary stationary black hole \cite{Yoon,Carb}.
 More precisely, write the metric near the horizon in the general form

 where lower case Roman indices (a,b,\dots) run from $0$ to $1$ and label the ``$r$--$t$ plane,'' while lower case Greek indices ($\mu$,$\nu$,\dots) run from $2$ to $D-1$ and label the transverse coordinates.
-Then as shown in \cite{Carb}, the near-horizon behavior is described by a two-dimensional action
+Then as shown in \cite{Carb}, after a conformal rescaling of the metric, the near-horizon behavior is described by a two-dimensional action

 where